cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

 These labels are copied into the temporary HTTPRoute created by cert-manager for solving the HTTP-01 challenge.
 These labels must match one of the Gateway resources on your cluster.
 The matched Gateway have a listener on port 80.

+Note that when the labels do not match any Gateway on your cluster, cert-manager will create the temporary HTTPRoute challenge and nothing will happen.

 ### `serviceType` {#gatewayhttproute-service-type}